Best Anti-Aging Cream for Men

 Broad-spectrum UV protection

 UV damage is another serious external factor that causes premature skin aging.
 A good anti-aging cream for daytime use will include SPF, which protects you from some UV rays.
-(The higher SPF, the fewer UV rays get through your skin; SPF 15 sunscreen blocks about 93% of UV rays.)
+(The higher SPF, the fewer UV rays get through your skin; SPF 15 sunscreen blocks about 93% of UV rays, and the American Academy of Dermatology recommends at least SPF 30.)
 There are dozens of ingredients you might find that have UV protective features.
 Some of the more common ones include avobenzone, oxybenzone, and para-aminobenzoic acid (PABA).

 Green tea